-Listed Building/Conservation Area: Rayners Lane Conservation Area and Rayners P.H. listed building adjacent
+Rayners Lane Conservation Area and Rayners P.H.

+Grade II listed building adjacent

 - 3.9 Policy CS5 of the Harrow Core Strategy (2012) provides support for office rejuvanation and conversions as part of mixed use employment generating proposals in Rayners Lane district centre.
-Recognising that residential use will be an important enabler to this end, the Core Strategy attributes a minimum housing capacity of 150 homes to the Rayners Lane offices. - 3.10 A plot ratio of 0.41(4) has been used to estimate the indicative employment floorspace that may be delivered through redevelopment or conversion in the Rayners Lane offices.
-The amount of employment floorspace to be provided in individual redevelopment or conversion schemes throughout the area will be determined by the nature of the proposed employment uses and the extent of enabling residential or other uses required. - 3.11 The majority of the area is in flood zone 1 but very small sections to the rear of premises on the west side of Imperial Drive are in zone 2.
-The design and layout of proposals should direct development to the parts of the site in lowest flood risk, consistent with the sequential test. - 3.12 Proposals for conversion or redevelopment should ensure that the amenities of surrounding residential occupiers are not compromised.
+Recognising that residential use will be an important enabler to this end, the Core Strategy attributes a minimum housing capacity of 150 homes to the Rayners Lane offices.
+The site is in multiple ownership and, therefore, redevelopment of the site taken as a whole may be brought forward in a phased manner.
+In the event of phased proposals, each phase will be required to make a prorata contribution to the objectives of the allocation to deliver an employment-led mix of uses. - 3.10 A plot ratio of 0.41(7) has been used to estimate the indicative employment floorspace that may be delivered through redevelopment or conversion in the Rayners Lane offices.
+The amount of employment floorspace to be provided in individual redevelopment or conversion schemes throughout the area will be determined by the nature of the proposed employment uses and the extent of enabling residential or other uses required.

+- 3.11 The majority of the area is in flood zone 1 but very small sections to the rear of premises on the west side of Imperial Drive are in zone 2.
+The design and layout of proposals should direct development to the parts of the site in lowest flood risk, consistent with the sequential test. - Proposals for conversion or redevelopment should ensure that the amenities of surrounding residential occupiers are not compromised.
 The design and layout of proposals on the south-east side of Imperial Drive should be sensitive to impacts upon property in Beechcroft Avenue which are situated at a lower level and are of a traditional domestic scale.